- What is a mechanics lien?

 There are a lot of reasons for the price difference, such as:

 In addition to the expense differences, there are risk differences as well.
-If you file a mechanics lien, it could potentially be challenged which could cost you a good deal in attorney fees and damages, especially if your lien is invalid or there is another problem with it.
+If you file a claim of lien, it could potentially be challenged which could cost you a good deal in attorney fees and damages, especially if your lien is invalid or there is another problem with it.
 Notices of Intent to Lien do not expose you to this risk.
 The notice is just a mailed letter, not a document formally filed with the county recorder.

-Beware: Notices of Intent to Lien Deliveries Can Be Dangerous
+Beware: Notices of Intent to Lien deliveries can be dangerous